czertyaka/codiri/README.md

 Talking about evaporazing...
 Water level drops down.
 It is about several meters of coastline that was under water back then, but now it sees light.
 So do radioactive wastes.
-It is considerably safe unless you want to settle down near it for long.
+It is to a certain extent safe unless you want to settle down near it for long.
 But wind may take care of such unjustness.
 It may carry wastes hidden in coastline soil up to your doorstep.
 Double-trouble...

 So, this code serves for effective dose calculation in such situation.
 This envolves a lot of input data.
 I mean it.
 A lot.
-One hardlu be able to use this code unless you fairly familiar with calculation model which were taken from certain [Russian security manual](https://github.com/czertyaka/codiri/wiki/Reference-Textbooks).
+One hardly will be able to use this code unless he/she is failry familiar with calculation model which were taken from certain [Russian security manual](https://github.com/czertyaka/codiri/wiki/Reference-Textbooks).